-32.8 Official Scores
+32.9 Official Scores

-- 32.8.1 The Contest Director will make Scoresheets available for the personal inspection of the competitors as soon as possible.
-These Scoresheets must remain under the supervision of the Contest Director or their designee until the expiration of the Protest Period. - 32.8.2 Scores and standings become final when their Protest Period has expired. - 32.8.3 If the contest must be stopped early only Programs where all competitors flew or were given an equal opportunity to fly will count for scoring. - 32.8.4 The Contest Director and Chief Judge(s) will review the computation of all scores as soon as practicable and certify the scores as Official Scores by signing and dating them. - 32.8.5 Once a pilot has received grades for any Performance, those grades must be entered into the scoring system and that pilot's scores must never be deleted from the scoring system, even in the case of a disqualification or withdrawal.
+- 32.9.1 If the contest must be stopped early only Programs where all competitors flew or were given an equal opportunity to fly will count for scoring. - 32.9.2 The Contest Director and Chief Judge(s) will review the computation of all scores as soon as practicable and certify the scores as Official Scores by signing and dating them. - 32.9.3 Once a pilot has received grades for any Performance, those grades must be entered into the scoring system and that pilot's scores must never be deleted from the scoring system, even in the case of a disqualification or withdrawal.

-32.9 Contest Records
+32.10 Contest Records

-- 32.9.1 The Contest Director will submit to the IAC: - Official Contest Results, including all files from the IAC scoring software. - b) A copy of all protests and Contest Jury decisions. - c) Copies of Aircraft Review Forms and Pilot document Review Forms for all competitors. - 32.9.2 The Contest Director will retain all contest paperwork until Official Results and Final Standings are posted and the Protest Period has expired. - 32.9.3 The Contest Director will retain the applications for entry into the contest for a period of one year.
+- 32.10.1 The Contest Director will submit to the IAC: - a) Official Contest Results, including all files from the IAC scoring software. - b) A copy of all protests and Contest Jury decisions. - c) Copies of Aircraft Review Forms and Pilot document Review Forms for all competitors. - 32.10.2 The Contest Director will retain all contest paperwork until Official Results and Final Standings are posted and the Protest Period has expired. - 32.10.3 The Contest Director will retain the applications for entry into the contest for a period of one year.